howl-editor/howl/site/source/doc/api/interact.md

 the interaction shows it in an info message.
 When the user presses `enter`, the interaction finishes, returning the text entered by the user.
 If the user presses `escape`, the interaction finishes, returning `nil`.

+Note the special key called `binding_for` in the keymap.
+This demonstrates how a keystroke can be specified [indirectly](bindings.html#indirect-bindings) instead of by hard-coding.
+In the above example, the "view-close" key within "binding-for" refers to the keystroke currently bound to the "view-close" command.
+This means if the user presses the keystroke that is bound to the "view-close" command - which is `alt_w` by default - the associated function will be invoked, closing the command line and returning `nil`.
+If the user has changed the key binding for the "view-close" command, that keystroke will be bound to the function above instead.

 ### unregister (name)